12 Tips for Team Building in the Workplace

 Do team members hold each other accountable for project timelines, commitments, and results?
 Does the organization have a plan to increase opportunities for self-management among organization members?

-7. Collaboration: Does the team understand the team and group process?
+Does the team understand the team and group process?
 Do members understand the stages of group development?
-Are team members working together effectively interpersonally?
+Are the team members working together effectively interpersonally?
 Do all team members understand the roles and responsibilities of team members, team leaders, and team recorders?

 Can the team approach problem solving, process improvement, goal setting, and measurement jointly?
 Do team members cooperate to accomplish the team charter?
 Has the team established group norms or rules of conduct in areas such as conflict resolution, consensus decision making, and meeting management?
 Is the team using an appropriate strategy to accomplish its action plan?

-8. Communication: Are team members clear about the priority of their tasks?
+Are the team members clear about the priority of their tasks?
 Is there an established method for the teams to give feedback and receive honest performance feedback?
 Does the organization provide important business information regularly?

 Do the teams understand the complete context of their existence?
 Do team members communicate clearly and honestly with each other?
 Do team members bring diverse opinions to the table?
 Are necessary conflicts raised and addressed?